Best Cheap Health Insurance in Connecticut (2026)

 Essential health coverage in CT

 Plans from the Connecticut health insurance marketplace have to cover certain benefits, called minimum essential coverage.
-That includes care for pregnant women and newborns, mental health services, prescription drug coverage and more.
+That includes care for pregnant women and newborns, mental health services and prescription drug coverage.

 Marketplace plans also offer important protections, such as a cap on how much you'll spend each year for medical care, called an out-of-pocket maximum.
-In addition, companies can't consider your health history when setting rates or approving coverage if you buy insurance through the state marketplace.
+Additionally, companies can't consider your health history when setting rates or approving coverage if you buy insurance through the state marketplace.

 Short-term health insurance plans in Connecticut